nus-cs2103-AY2324S2/ip/docs/README.md

 ### Deleting a client: `delete client`
 Deletes the specified client from the program.
+You can use the `list client` command to find the specific client to delete.

 Format: `delete client <number>`
 Example:
 `delete client 1`